expath/xpath-ng/variadic-function-arguments.md

 1. MUST allow access to the variadic arguments within the function body of an XPath/XQuery expression or function declaration.

+1. MAY allow variadic arguments to be applied to annotation definitions.

 ## Examples

 ### fn:concat